-Once you know the recommended tyre pressure, you’ll need to check all four tyres against it.
+Once you know the recommended tyre pressure, you’ll need to check all four tyres against it (the recommended pressure is usually different for the front and rear tyres).
 On each tyre, remove the valve caps and keep them somewhere safe.
 Then, insert the gauge into the tyre valve.
 In most petrol stations, the air pump itself will come equipped with a gauge metre on it.
 Take the reading from the metre.

 To add air to your tyres, simply insert the air pump into the tyre valve and squeeze the trigger.
 This should be done in short bursts for accuracy and so as not to over-inflate the tyre.
 Keep squeezing the air pump trigger in short spurts until the PSI reading on the gauge matches the optimum value for your car.

 Alternatively, if air needs to be removed and pressure lowered, pull the nozzle of the air pump slowly out of the tyre valve to release the air.
 You will hear a sharp hissing noise as the air escapes — this is normal.

 Again, this process should be done in little bursts to prevent all of the air from escaping the tyre.
 Keep gently moving the nozzle in and out of the valve until the PSI reading lowers to meet the recommended value found in your owner’s manual.